A Stochastic Method for Solving Time-Fractional Differential Equations: Introduction

 However, an efficient algorithm for solving large-scale problems is still missing.
 Therefore, the main contribution of this paper is to propose a probabilistic method for the efficient computation of the ML matrix function.
-This method is based on random walks that change states according to a suitable continuous-time Markov chain, whose sojourn times follows a Mittag-Leffler distribution.
-Such method allows us to compute the ML matrix function for large-scale matrices, focusing primarily here on the action of the function over a vector.
+This method is based on random walks that change states according to a suitable continuous-time Markov chain, whose sojourn times follow a Mittag-Leffler distribution.
+Note that a random process governed by the ML distribution is no longer Markovian due to the presence of long-term memory between states.
+The method we proposed allows us to compute the ML matrix function for large-scale matrices, focusing primarily on the action of the function over a vector.
 Our second contribution is an extensive analysis of the performance and convergence of our method using a few relevant numerical examples, including a formal description of the variance and a performance comparison against classical algorithms.
 Our third and last contribution was to parallelize and analyze the scalability of the stochastic algorithm for a large number of processors (up to $16,384$ CPU cores) in the Karolina Supercomputer located in IT4Innovations National Supercomputing Centre.

 The paper is organized as follows.
-In the next section we give an overview of the state of the art in this area.
+In the next section, we give an overview of the state of the art in this area.
 Section \ref{sec:method} describes the probabilistic method and its practical implementation.
 This section also shows how a program can generate random numbers from the Mittag-Leffler probability distribution.
 In Section \ref{sec:results}, several numerical experiments are presented in order to characterize the performance and numerical errors of the stochastic method compared to classical approaches.
 Finally, in Section \ref{sec:conclusion}, we highlight the main results and conclude the paper.